The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Results

-As for the Policy scenario (Figure \ref{fig:NORD_POLICY_rel_diff_by_month} ), the impact of RECs in April would oscillate around the zero-line resembling "zig-zags" until midday, thus witnessing a balanced effect between lower market demand (due to larger self-consumption by RECs) and higher electricity supply by RECs.
+As for the Policy scenario (Figure \ref{fig:NORD_POLICY_rel_diff_by_month}), the impact of RECs in April would oscillate around the zero-line resembling "zig-zags" until midday, thus witnessing a balanced effect between lower market demand (due to larger self-consumption by RECs) and higher electricity supply by RECs.
 Instead, the impact of RECs would be more pronounced during the rest of the day.
 Interestingly, the effect of RECs in July is the opposite, indicating a prevailing effect of energy injected by RECs until 1 p.m., to then switch back to the dominance of the effect of reduced market demand resembling "zig-zags", which could be explained by the strong need of power consumption for space cooling during summer.
 Indeed, we notice that the green line constantly falls before dropping below zero after 2 pm.
 We observe that the effect of reduced market demand (explicitly evident within the Policy scenario) mimics the hourly self-consumption rates of different prosumers' categories.
 For example, in July, self-consumption rates in the afternoon (1pm - 7pm) for all prosumers' categories are higher than the morning self-consumption rates (6am - 12pm).\footnote{Public prosumers raise self-consumption rates on average at 2.3\%, SME prosumers at 2.7\%, residential prosumers at 18.5\%, and NPO prosumers at 1.1\%.} In contrast, in April, self-consumption rates are, on average, higher in the morning than in the afternoon.
-We assume that the specific composition of prosumers in RECs (Figure \ref{fig:avg_capacity_shares}) might also affect the impact's dynamics.
-However, this inquiry requires deeper investigation which is left for future research. \\
+We think that the specific composition of prosumers in RECs (Figure \ref{fig:avg_capacity_shares}) can also affect the impact's dynamics, which we investigate in the sensitivity sub-section. \\